leejoramo/UUCGV/UUCGV ByLaws.md

 13. communicating with teams
 14. reviewing and approving policies and procedures.
 15. receiving recommendations for agenda items and setting agenda items
+16. Long Range Planning to ensure UUCGV fulfills the Mission, Vision and Principles.

 ### Section G: Executive Committee